-When you decide to buy a car from a dealer, you may choose to finance it if you don’t have all of the money upfront.
+When buying a car from a dealer, you may choose to finance it if you don’t have all of the money upfront.
 And with car prices getting more expensive every year, this is a fairly common scenario.
-There are several options when deciding how to finance your next car.
+There are several options when deciding how to finance your next new or used car.

 You can go through the dealership and their finance company to obtain a car loan.
-You can also talk to your own bank or other financial institutions to get a loan approved.
+You can also talk to your own bank or other financial institutions to get approved for an auto loan.

 Whatever route you decide to take, you’ll more than likely be required to make a down payment, so it’s important to know what it is, why you need one, and how much it will be.